ZWO FF107 Telescope

 Image captured in the southern hemisphere at a Bortle 9 location.
 Image is the result of stacking 120 5 minutes subframes captured over four nights in March 2023.

 Equipment used were 1.
 William Optics FLT91, F5.9 540mm FL Telescope 2.
 ZWO ASI2600MC Pro colour camera 3.
 Testar 50mm 190mm FL guide scope 4.
 ZWO ASI290mm Mini guide camera 5.
-ZWO electronic focussed 6.
+ZWO EAF 6.
 Optolong L-Extreme dual narrow band 7nm filter 7.
 ZWO ASIAIR Plus.
 No calibration frames were used.
 Software used were PixInsight, Topaz Denoise & Sharpen AI, Adobe Lightroom.
 Original image is in TIFF format of 145MB size and the image shown here is in JPEG format of size 21MB.
 The Optolong L-Extreme filter is a light pollution dual band filter designed to drastically reduce the effects of light pollution under bright urban skies.
 It is designed to isolate and pass emissions in the H-Alpha (red) and the OIII (green-blue) bands.

 NGC 3576 is a bright emission nebula in the Sagittarius arm of the galaxy a few thousand light-years away from the Eta Carinae nebula.
 It is also approximately 100 light years across and 9000 light-years away from Earth.
 It was discovered by John Frederick William Herschel on 16 March 1834.Wikipedia